QPR widen search for new stadium site

 QPR’s owners are keen to leave Loftus Road, which has been the club’s home for most of the past 104 years.

-The nearby Linford Christie Stadium site has long been seen as Rangers’ final chance to secure a new home in the borough.
+The nearby Linford Christie Stadium site has long been seen as Rangers’ final chance to secure a new home in the borough, which can be seen on reverse address lookup.

 But hopes of building a new ground there have faded – and Gnanalingam concedes the club are unlikely to move in the next decade.